to the Committee on Higher Education and Campus Ministry

-Ash Wednesday services are usually coordinated by the Catholic chaplain’s office and consist of a noon and evening mass and ecumenical services at the law school and the Kay Chapel.
-In 2008-2009, the service at the law school conflicted with the Catholic noon mass and so I conducted it by myself.
-In addition, for the fifth year in a row, we provided a late night (11 pm) Ash Wednesday service for the benefit of United Methodist-Protestant students unable to make the earlier services.
-Attendance: 35.
+Ash Wednesday services are usually coordinated with the Catholic chaplain’s office, however as with the year before, the service at the law school conflicted with the Catholic noon mass and so I conducted the WCL service by myself.
+In addition, for the sixth year in a row, we provided a late night (11 pm) Ash Wednesday service for the benefit of United Methodist-Protestant students unable to make the earlier services.
+Attendance: 49*.

-We offered a baccalaureate service for the fifth year in a row.
+We offered a baccalaureate service for the sixth year in a row.
 We were again able to have our event listed in the university’s official commencement publication.
-Attendance was lower than in previous years, but still good: 80 attendees.
-This was likely due to the change of the commencement schedule, and the moving of our service from Saturday afternoon, after the honors convocation, to Friday evening.
+Attendance at the Baccalaureate was our highest yet: 129*.

 III.
 FAITHFUL RELATIONSHIPS